chexxor/purescript-documentation-discussion/03-Purpose-and-Principles/Documentation-Principles.md

     - Triage issues.
     - Respond to issues and contributions.
     - Make progress on resolving issues.
-    - Find a new maintainer when they no longer want to be a maintainer.
+    - Find a new maintainer, if possible, when they no longer want to be a maintainer.

 - To become a maintainer, communicate with one of the existing maintainers, perhaps by opening an issue or commenting on an existing one.
 - Some aspects to consider when deciding whether to accept a new maintainer: